Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Related Work

 \subsection{Continual learning}

 Traditional approaches to CL consider training a model from scratch on a sequence of tasks, while striking a balance between adapting to the currently seen task and maintaining high performance on previous tasks.
-They can be broadly categorized into \emph{regularization}~\cite{kirkpatrick_ewc_2017,zenke_si_2017,li_lwf_2018,aljundi_mas_2018,dhar_learning_2019}, which selectively restrict parameter updates, \emph{(pseudo-)rehearsal}~\cite{rebuffi_icarl_2017,chaudhry_agem_2019,buzzega_der_2020,prabhu_gdumb_2020}, which recover data either from a memory buffer or from a generative model, and \emph{dynamic architectures}~\cite{rusu_pnn_2016,yoon_den_2018,serra_overcoming_2018}, which allocate disjoint parameter spaces for each task.
+They can be broadly categorized into the paradigms of \emph{regularization}~\citep{kirkpatrick_ewc_2017,zenke_si_2017,li_lwf_2018,aljundi_mas_2018,dhar_learning_2019}, which selectively restricts parameter updates, \emph{(pseudo-)rehearsal}~\citep{rebuffi_icarl_2017,chaudhry_agem_2019,buzzega_der_2020,prabhu_gdumb_2020}, which recovers data either from a memory buffer or from a generative model, and \emph{dynamic architectures}~\citep{rusu_pnn_2016,yoon_den_2018,serra_overcoming_2018}, which allocate fully or partially disjoint parameter spaces for each task.